icopy-site/awesome-cn/docs/awesome/awesome-v.md

 - [fdup](https://github.com/gechandesu/fdup) - Find and remove duplicate files.
 - [github-releases](https://github.com/Dracks/repo-download-asset) - Cli tool to keep track of applications released as GitHub Release (or assets in workflow) and download them.
 - [HN-top](https://github.com/BafS/hn-top) - A simple command to list most recent news from hacker-news.
-- [klonol](https://github.com/hungrybluedev/klonol) - CLI tool to help you "clone all" git repositories belonging to you.
+- [klonol](https://github.com/hungrybluedev/klonol) - CLI tool to help you "clone all" Git repositories belonging to you.
 Works with GitHub and Gitea.
 - [lsv](https://github.com/mike-ward/lsv) - `ls` file lister in the spirit of exa, eza, lsd, pls, natls, ls-go and others.
 - [portctl](https://github.com/apoprotsky/portctl) - CLI tool to manage Docker Swarm resources using Portainer API.
 - [runner](https://github.com/Naheel-Azawy/runner) - A tool that automates running/compiling code written in various programming languages.